-Opinions on the Financial Statements and Internal Control over Financial Reporting
+Opinion on the Financial Statements

-We have audited the accompanying consolidated balance sheets of Varex Imaging Corporation and its subsidiaries (the "Company") as of October 2, 2020 and September 27, 2019, and the related consolidated statements of (loss) earnings, of comprehensive (loss) earnings, of stockholders' equity, and of cash flows for each of the three years in the period ended October 2, 2020, including the related notes (collectively referred to as the "consolidated financial statements").
-We also have audited the Company's internal control over financial reporting as of October 2, 2020, based on criteria established in Internal Control - Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).
+We have audited the consolidated balance sheet of Varex Imaging Corporation and its subsidiaries (the "Company") as of October 2, 2020, and the related consolidated statements of operations, of comprehensive income (loss), of stockholders' equity and of cash flows for each of the two years in the period ended October 2, 2020, including the related notes (collectively referred to as the "consolidated financial statements").
+In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of the Company as of October 2, 2020, and the results of its operations and its cash flows for each of the two years in the period ended October 2, 2020 in conformity with accounting principles generally accepted in the United States of America.